YuWVandy/yuwang.github.io/_pages/about.md

 <li>[06] Our Demo <a href='https://lggm-lg.github.io/'>LGGM Text-to-Graph Generation is online</a> Welcome to play with it!</li>
 <li>[06] Our paper <a href='https://arxiv.org/abs/2406.05109#:~:text=Large%20Generative%20Models%20(LGMs)%20such,extremely%20diverse%20from%20numerous%20domains.'>Large Graph Generative Model</a>!</li>
 <li>[06] Serve as PC member at AAAI 2025 and WSDM 2025!</li>
-<li>[05] Serve as PC member at AAAI ICWSM 2024 and reviewer at NeurIPS 2024 Research/Dataset Benchmark Track!</li>
+<li>[05] Serve as reviewer at NeurIPS 2024 Research/Dataset Benchmark Track and AAAI ICWSM 2024!</li>
 <li>[05] New preprint <a href='https://arxiv.org/abs/2405.17602'>Augmenting Textual Generation via Topology Aware Retrieval</a> is available online!</li>
 <li>[05] My collaborated paper with The Home Depot Knowledge Graph for Session Recommendation has been selected as the Spotlight Presentation at Industrial Track!</li>
 <li>[05] Invited to give a keynote talk at the Workshop of <a href='https://advanced-recommender-systems.github.io/llm4graph/'>Large Language Models for Graph Learning</a> at WWW'24!</li>